jamesmorgan/github-explorer/README.md

 ## Installation Cinnamon 1.8+

-* Right click on your pannel, click 'Add applets to the pannel'.
+* Right click on your panel, click 'Add applets to the panel'.
-* Click on 'Get more online' tab.
+* Click on 'Get more on-line' tab.
 * Find 'GitHub Explorer', right click and 'Mark for installation'.
-* Once installed 'Configure' and 'Add to pannel'.
+* Once installed 'Configure' and 'Add to panel'.

 ## Installation Pre Cinnamon 1.8